Back

 How long should a TikTok be to go viral?

-There's no magic length.
-15–60 seconds often works well if every second earns attention.
-Shorter can work for punchy content; longer can work for storytime or tutorials.
-Retention matters more than duration.
+There is no magic length.
+Fifteen to sixty seconds works when every second earns attention.
+Shorter can win for punchy tips; longer works for storytime if retention stays high.

 Should I post at the same time every day?

-Do I need to use trending sounds to go viral?
+Do I need trending sounds to go viral?

-TL;DR: Nail the hook in the first second.
+TL;DR: Hook in one second.
 Earn every second of watch time.
 Use trends when they fit.
 Encourage comments.
 Post consistently.
-Focus on retention and engagement; views will follow.
+Retention and engagement drive views, not the other way around.

-More to read: Best Time to Post · How to Schedule TikTok Posts · TikTok Posting Schedule That Grows · Free Content Calendar · Instagram Virality Guide
+More to read: Best Time to Post · Schedule TikTok Posts · TikTok Posting Schedule · Free Content Calendar · Instagram Virality Guide

 CuteDyno Team